Laura Critchley: Biography

-Her third single is a remix of "Sometimes I", by Ash Howes (who has worked with Girls Aloud and the Sugababes) and was released on 25 February 2008.
+Her third single was a remix of "Sometimes I", by Ash Howes (who has worked with Girls Aloud and the Sugababes), was released on 25 February 2008.

-Critchley's fourth single "Today's Another Day" was released on 16 June 2008 and was a radio hit, reaching number 4 in the independent charts.
+Critchley's fourth single, "Today's Another Day", was released on 16 June 2008 and was a radio hit, reaching number 4 in the independent charts.

-On 6 July 2009, Critchley released her single "Feel Proud" which she wrote with UK troops in mind.
+On 6 July 2009, Critchley released her single "Feel Proud", which she wrote with British soldiers in mind.
 Profits went to the Help For Heroes charity.

-Critchley's songs have been on the Radio 2 playlists as well as many regional stations such as Radio Ulster.
+Critchley's songs have been on the Radio 2 playlists, as well as many regional stations, such as Radio Ulster.

-Having supported The Sugababes, and Boyzone on their respective arena tours, duetted with Ronan Keating and sung for Robbie Williams, She won the best live performance award at the Irish Entertainment Awards in October 2008.

-Critchley performed her debut American showcase on 1 May 2008, to which many record execs went.
-Jeff Arch (the Sleepless in Seattle writer) also directed her video for the single "Today's Another Day".
+Critchley won the best live performance award at the Irish Entertainment Awards in October 2008.
+She performed her debut American showcase on 1 May 2008, attended by many record company executives.
+Jeff Arch, writer of the film Sleepless in Seattle, also directed her video for the single "Today's Another Day".

-A 10 part series for Discovery Channel called Kenwood Glamour Puds has used Critchley's music as the title music and sound beds.

-Glamour puds, featuring Critchley's music, has since been shown on Channel 4 on daytime TV.
-In 2010, Critchley was picked by Tom Jones to be one of his two backing singers during his worldwide performances and promotion of his album, Praise and Blame.
-She appeared on Good Morning America as well as many other shows around the world with Jones.
+A 10-part series for the Discovery Channel, Kenwood Glamour Puds has used Critchley's music as the title music and sound beds.
+Glamour Puds, featuring Critchley's music, has since been shown on Channel 4 on daytime TV.
+In 2010, Critchley was picked by Tom Jones to be one of his two backing singers during his worldwide performances and promotion of his album Praise and Blame.
+She appeared on Good Morning America, as well as many other shows around the world, with Jones.

 Other work

-Critchley was chosen as the face of new airline Fly Pink.
+Critchley was chosen as the face of the new airline Fly Pink.
 She is a patron of autism charity Wishing Well House.
-Screenwriter Jeff Arch has written a scene for Critchley in his upcoming film The Chelsea Story set to star John Cusack and Naomi Watts.
-He has since also asked her to write the title track for the film as well.
+Screenwriter Jeff Arch wrote a scene for Critchley in his film The Chelsea Story, which was set to star John Cusack and Naomi Watts.
+He has since also asked her to write the title track for the film.

-Laura has also accepted a request from the Duchess of York, to be one of her charity's (Children in Crisis) celebrity ambassadors for 2008.
+Critchley accepted a request from the Duchess of York to be one of her Children in Crisis charity's celebrity ambassadors for 2008.

 Discography

-"Sometimes I" is the second single by Critchley that launched her music career from her MySpace page.
-It was released on 21 May 2007.
-It was produced by Steve Power, the man behind many of Robbie Williams hits, the single did not chart, but did well on the video channels.
+"Sometimes I" is the second single by Critchley, which launched her music career from her MySpace page.
+Released on 21 May 2007, it was produced by Steve Power.

 A re-mix of the song was released as Critchley's fourth single on 25 February 2008.